 One advanced system is Deal Manager, part of the CommercialEdge suite of revenue-focused solutions.
 Deal Manager transforms real-time data from the Yardi property management and accounting platform — which has complete data on upcoming lease expirations, tenant options and encumbrances — into complete deal pipeline visibility.
 It also enables full deal oversight, approval functionality and comparison of proposals against the approved budget.
 Furthermore, it makes revenue assumptions more accurate by seamlessly adding deals to Yardi Forecast Manager.

 “Deal Manager’s holistic tie back to Voyager was the biggest selling point; rent rolls are always up to date, which means deal metrics are always up to date.
-Document transfer as well from Deal Manager to Voyager was huge — it allows us to efficiently aggregate info from essentially pre-leasing to translate to tenant files in one fell swoop which saves leasing and property management time,” Kelli Walter, partner of asset management for Partners, explained.
+Document transfer from Deal Manager to Voyager was also huge — it allows us to efficiently aggregate info from essentially pre-leasing to translate to tenant files in one fell swoop, saving leasing and property management time,” Kelli Walter, partner of asset management for Partners, explained.

 Immediate Pipeline and Productivity Improvements